odubno/instagram-analyzer/README.md

 sh
 heroku config:set client_id=768fcff36c95eb08506bae8a9caffa3
 ```
 >Running the above command will configure Heroku to use the necessary key to run our app.
 Read more about it [here](https://devcenter.heroku.com/articles/config-vars).
-The above client id is made up.
+The above Client ID is made up.

 Type:
 ```